jaksec/poosd-small/README.md

 # TouchBase Contact Manager

 ### Overview
 **TouchBase** is a simple contact management web application that allows users to store, manage, and search for contacts in a secure environment.
-The application provides user authentication through a login and registration system, and includes features such as adding, searching, and deleting contacts.
+The application provides user authentication through a login and registration system and includes features such as adding, searching, and deleting contacts.
 The project also includes a visually appealing particle animation in the background to enhance the user interface.

 ### Table of Contents
 1. [Project Setup](#project-setup)